Australia at the 2004 Summer Olympics

-Australia competed at the 2004 Summer Olympics in Athens, Greece from 13 to 29 August 2004.
+Australia, the previous host of the 2000 Olympics at Sydney, competed at the 2004 Summer Olympics in Athens, Greece from 13 to 29 August 2004.
 Australian athletes have competed in every Summer Olympic Games of the modern era.
 The Australian Olympic Committee sent a total of 470 athletes (268 men and 202 women) to the Games to compete in 29 sports.

-Australia finished the Athens Games having won a total of 50 medals, including 17 gold, the most gold medals to date although this was equalled in Tokyo 2020.
+Australia finished the Athens Games having won a total of 50 medals, including 17 gold, the most gold medals to date although this was equalled in Tokyo 2020 and surpassed its total in Paris 2024 with 18 gold medals.
 Its strongest sports were swimming, cycling, diving, and rowing.